clear-code/lua-web-driver/docs/tutorial/index.md

 driver:stop()
 ```

-## Visit to a website {#visit-to-website}
+## Visit to a Website {#visit-to-website}

-You can use [`Session.visit`][session-visit] to visit a specific website with the web browser.
+You can use [`Session.visit`][session-visit] to visit a specific Website with the Web browser.

-First of all, you make a callback function for visit to a website.
+First of all, you make a callback function for visit to a Website.
 You specify the URL as the argument of [`Session.visit`][session-visit]

 Second, you specify your callback as the argument of [`Session.start`][session-start] and call [`Session.start`][session-start].